cyberway/cyberway.documentation/devportal/create_application/adding_inline_actions.md

-# 7 Adding Inline actions
+# 7 Adding Inline Actions

 This section provides instructions for creating inline embedded calls (inline) for `actions`.
 Actions may be called by another action of the same contract.
 Examples of these instructions are shown on the addressbook address book contract, the creation of which is described in [Section 5](https://cyberway.gitbook.io/ru/v/ru/developers/create_app/data_persistence) of this manual.